 Having overnight guests for the holidays?
 Even if you’re up to your eyeballs in family, work, and holiday chores, with a bit of thought and planning you’ll be ready for holiday guests and they’ll feel right at home!
-Here are some tips for making your guests feel welcome and comfortable.
+Whether you have a guest room to share, or a spare space within your home to offer, these tips can help make your guests feel welcome and comfortable.

-Declutter your home as much as possible, paying extra attention to guest bedroom, kitchen, and bathrooms.
-Include these on your checklist:
+Declutter your home as much as possible, paying extra attention to the guest bedroom, kitchen, and bathrooms.
+Include these on your home prep checklist:

 2. Create a Comfy Bed